CPJKU/cca_layer/README.md

 # End-to-End Cross-Modality Retrieval with CCA Projections and Pairwise Ranking Loss
-This repository contains the code for all three cross-modality retrieval methods evaluated in our manuscript listed below:
+This repository contains the code for all three cross-modality retrieval methods evaluated in our manuscript:

 >End-to-End Cross-Modality Retrieval with CCA Projections and Pairwise Ranking Loss.<br>
 Dorfer M., Schlüter J., Vall A., Korzeniowski F., and Widmer G.<br>
 Under Review for the International Journal of Multimedia Information Retrieval, 2018

-This README explains how to set up the project, how to get the data, and how to train and evaluate the different retrieval models.
+In this README we explain how to set up the project, how to get the data, and how to train and evaluate the different retrieval models.